5 Fascinating Facts About Sea Turtles

 It's estimated that only 1 in 1,000 sea turtle hatchlings will survive.
 Some estimates indicate odds of 1 in 10,000.
 Not encouraging numbers, right?
 From the distractions of artificial light, treacherous holes in the sand, and discarded trash to predators such as birds, crabs, raccoons and even sharks, a sea turtle's journey from sand to sea definitely goes against the odds of success and survival.
 This mass exodus from the nest usually occurs at night, and the hatchlings use the bright, open view of the night sky over the water to find their way to the sea.
 There is some safety in numbers, but not much.

-5. Your beach vacation could be hazardous to a sea turtle's health, but it doesn't have to be.
+5. Your Emerald Isle, NC beach vacation could be hazardous to a sea turtle's health, but it doesn't have to be.

-So what can you do to prevent any kind of harm to sea turtles, their nests and their hatchlings during your next beach vacation?
-Here are some tips.
+So what can you do to prevent any kind of harm to sea turtles, their nests and their hatchlings during your next NC beach vacation?
+Here are some things to keep in mind.

-Reduce your light pollution.
 Light pollution?
 Yes, light pollution.
-Whether it’s outdoor lights from beachfront rentals or nighttime beach goers using flashlights, regular old white and yellow lights are incredibly disturbing to sea turtles and can guide them off-course.
+Whether it’s the outdoor lights from your oceanfront Emerald Isle rental or nighttime beach goers using flashlights or flash photography, artificial white and yellow lights are incredibly disturbing to sea turtles and can guide them off-course.
 It can cause nesting turtles to flee the beach and return to the ocean without dropping their eggs.
 And what’s worse, it is actually deadly to hatchlings.
-They are attracted to the light, and instead of heading toward the ocean, they follow the lights and end up in backyards, pools, sand dunes, even in parking lots and on roads.
-If you have a beach vacation rental on a nesting beach, please turn off all exterior lights that face the shore.
+They are attracted to the light and instead of heading toward the ocean, they follow the lights and end up in backyards, pools, sand dunes, and even in parking lots and on roads.
+If you have an oceanfront beach vacation rental, please turn off all exterior lights that face the shore.
 It helps a lot!